Moh-Tayyab/password_strength_meter/README.md

 2. Open your web browser and navigate to the URL displayed in your terminal (typically http://localhost:8501)

-3. Enter a password in the input field and click "Check Password Strength" to see the analysis
+3. Use the tabbed interface to access different features:
+   - **🔍 Check Strength**: Enter a password and analyze its security level
+   - **🎲 Random Generator**: Create strong random passwords with customizable options
+   - **🛠️ Custom Builder**: Enhance existing passwords by adding complexity and length

 ## 🔧 How It Works